Feature #2583: SGsAP Interface for LTE/ePC CSFB Support

 I also fixed smaller bugs here and there while testing.
 While studying the spec I noticed that there is also an MM Info message on SGSAP.
 This is not implemented yet.
 Unfortunately our TTCN3 testsuite seems not to support/test this on BSSMAP.

-#20 Updated by dexter about 1 year ago
+#20 Updated by dexter almost 2 years ago